UNDP-Data/data-repo-template/README.md

 ### 🔧 Trigger Conditions

 This workflow runs on:
-* Push to any branch when: Files in `data/` or `schema/` folders with supported extensions are changed
+* Push to any branch when: Files in `data/` folders with supported extensions are changed
 * Pull Requests modifying those same files